This generative craft workshop explores the key elements of strong writing and storytelling, whether fiction or non-fiction, regardless of genre.

 The goal is to help you generate good writing, to become a more nimble writer, to help you find and develop your voice, and to provide you with more and sharper tools to bring to the table when you write.
 You’ll feel energized!

-Over the years, this workshop has helped to generate flash fiction, short memoir, creative non-fiction, poems, essays and Pushcart-nominated short stories.
+Over the years, this workshop has helped generate published flash fiction, short memoir, creative non-fiction, poems, essays and Pushcart-nominated short stories, and has sparked numerous novels.
 It’s the ultimate writers’ workshop!

 Writers from all genres are welcome.
 Limited to six participants.

-The instructor, Carol Dannhauser, has a closet full of awards for her television, magazine, newspaper, memoir and short-fiction writing.
+The instructor, Carol Dannhauser, has a closet full of awards for her writing, including magazine, newspaper, television, memoir and short-fiction writing.
 She is the author of four books of non-fiction and the editor of many more.
-She was named a Master Teaching Artist (writing) by the Connecticut Commission on the Arts and has taught writers across genre for more than 20 years.
+She was named a Master Teaching Artist (writing) by the Connecticut Commission on the Arts and has taught writers across genres for more than 20 years.
 She is the co-founder of the Fairfield County Writers’ Studio.